turnkeylinux-apps/tkldev/docs/getting-started/helloworld.rst

 We hope to resolve that at some point in the future, but there is no ETA.

-Until it's fixed (or we rewrite this doc page) please feel free to post on the TUrnKey forums_ (new threads require a separate free website user account) for advice on development and testing.
+Until it's fixed (or we rewrite this doc page) please feel free to post on the TurnKey forums_ (new threads require a separate free website user account) for advice on development and testing.

 ----